civboot/civboot/README.md

 open technology stack is _possible_, it doesn't mean that it will be cheaper or in any way out-compete most commercial products.
-Commercial products will continue to compete with the Civboot technology stack, and they will probably outcompete it in all areas, besides perhaps software, in the near to long term.
-Once Civboot _does_ outcompete commercial products, it will be a testament to the _democratization_ of technology, which is the next logical step from the current _commoditization_ of it, and at that point should be celebrated.
+Commercial products will continue to compete with the Civboot technology stack, and they will probably outcompete it in all areas, in the near to long term.
+Once Civboot _does_ outcompete commercial products, it will be a testament to the democratization of technology, which is the next logical step from the current commoditization of it, and at that point should be celebrated.

 ## Constraints

 The intent of these constraints is to limit the amount of tools and information included in a Civboot into a manageable amount.
-These constraints (whether included or excluded) make no judgement about the importance of the components they are including except as to apply to the goal of creating a Level 1 Civboot.
+These constraints (whether included or excluded) make no judgement about the importance of said items except as to apply to the goal of creating a Level 1 Civboot.
 Different Civboot levels modify some of these constraints.

 - **Must** be entirely free and open.